Wonder Works Children’s Museum in Oak Park is Refreshed and Ready for Play

 Tips for Your Trip to Wonder Works Children’s Museum

 • Wonder Works is a shoe-free zone.
 Remember to pack socks for the entire family.
-You can also purchase socks onsite for $2/pair.
+You can also purchase socks onsite.

 • The are no lockers.
 The museum has cubbies and cubicles for personal belongings.
 Because there is nothing to lock and store belongings it is not ideal to bring more than what you need.